ticketbase/help.ticketbase.com/articles/collection-of-buyer-information.md

    * __Ticket__ - where each attendee, all the tickets are intended for, shall be asked for information.
 Custom questions apply.

-you want to [create an account] to the site.

 ### Choosing the Information Type

 When you've decided on the information you need from the ticket buyers and/or attendees, you may now choose the type: